 Serotonin can both narrow and dilate blood vessels.

-Sodium and chloride are essential for the transportation of serotonin into neurons and platelets.
+Sodium and chloride, which make up common salt, are essential for the transportation of serotonin into neurons and platelets.

-It has also been proved that high levels of sodium and chloride (common salt = sodium chloride) are associated with migraines.3
+It has also been proved that high levels of sodium and chloride (common salt = sodium chloride) are associated with migraines.4

-Serotonin is co-transported by sodium-chloride-dependent neurotransmitter transporters called serotonin receptor transporters (SERTs) into neurons and blood platelets.4 Blood platelets utilize SERTs to obtain serotonin from the environment because they cannot synthesize it themselves.
-The uptake of serotonin by blood platelets is, thus, dependent on sodium and chloride.5
+Serotonin is co-transported by sodium chloride–dependent neurotransmitter transporters called serotonin receptor transporters (SERTs) into neurons and blood platelets.5 Blood platelets utilize SERTs to obtain serotonin from the environment because they cannot synthesize it themselves.
+The uptake of serotonin by blood platelets is, thus, dependent on sodium and chloride.6

 Change In Serotonin Levels Make Blood Vessels Dilate